Galápagos sea lion: Diet and feeding patterns

+A side effect of the close proximity that these sea lions choose to have with humans is the diversified array of food sources that the sea lions can choose from.
+In addition to the usual hunting strategies, sea lions have learned how to scavenge from fishing boats and have learned methods of hunting that involve the bright lights of the boats themselves.

 Behavior and male competition

 Galápagos sea lions are especially vulnerable to human activity.
 Their inquisitive and social nature makes them more likely to approach areas inhabited by humans, and thus come into contact with human waste, fishing nets, and hooks.
 They occupy many different shoreline types, from steep, rocky cliff sides to low-lying sandy beaches.
 To avoid overheating during the day, sea lions will take refuge from the sun under vegetation, rocks, and cliffs.

 Not only are sea lions social, they are also quite vocal.
 Adult males often bark in long, loud and distinctive repeated sequences.
 Females and juveniles do not produce this repetitive bark, but both sexes of younger pups will growl.
 From birth, a mother sea lion recognizes her pup's distinct bark and can pinpoint it from a crowd of 30 or more barking sea lions.

 There are clear cut differences in behavior between territorial and non-territorial males, the first being the territorial males vocalized at higher rates than non-territorial males and the onset of vocalization tends to be higher.
 Vocalization plays a key role in sexual selection and helps ward off intruding non-territorial males from a male's harem.
 Most vocalizations made by territorial males are long range and not directed to anything specific.